OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-105.md

 ## Psalm 105:41

-> He opened the rock and water flowed out;
+> He opened the rock and water gushed out;
-> It ran in the dry places like a river.
+> It flowed like a river in the desert.

 ---

 ## Psalm 105:42

-> For He remembered His holy word
+> For He remembered His sacred promise
-> With His servant Abraham;
+> To His servant Abraham;

 ## Psalm 105:43